han850920/DL-implementation-/README.md

 Running demo.ipynb

 ```
-Just execute each cell of demo.ipynb and get the result.
+Just execute each cell of demo.ipynb to get the result.
 ```

 ## Authors